chakib-belgaid/chakib-belgaid.github.io/_posts/2020-10-25-energy_consumption.markdown

 summary: Energy consumption as an important matter in software ingeneering as it is in hardware
 author: chakib belgaid
 date: '2020-10-25 '
-category: Energy  ict  algorithms , programming languages
+tags : Energy  ict  algorithms  programming languages
 ---

 # Energy Consumption